z1g-project/Sodium/README.md

 > ⚠️ Note if you are on Replit, Glitch, Heroku (or any other host that doesn't allow proxies), This Repository will probably automatically flag your repository.
 Check out how to Bypass these Restrictions here: [Bypassing Restrictions](https://github.com/holy-unblocker/website-aio/wiki/Circumventing-deployment-restrictions)

 - Once all dependencies are installed you may run `npm start` to start the HTTP Server.
-If you wish to use a site such as Cloudflare pages or any other static hosts, it is possible you need to follow [This guide](static-hosting.md)

 ## Credits